funkhaus/wordpress-theme-boilerplate/README.md

 ```

 #### PHP
 4-space tabs.
 Everything indented.
 New lines for anything opening or closing.
 New line for major code separations.
+Variables should use underscores like `$attachment_id`.

 ```html
 <div>